cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Strict personal identification on setup account Account shall be set up by strict personal identification, and account information shall be sent to the person itself.
 For example,. personal identification shall be operated by identification document issued by public organization, and shall be sent letter to the address without forwarding.
 Personal identification shall be carried out in accordance with relevant laws, regulations, treaty such as FATF.
 Replacement of pictures on identification document, or falsification of attribute information are typical treats for personal identification.
 In order to operate personal identification strictly, it shall be carried out to verify by software or visual check, and verify by electric method such as signature that is hard to falsificate.
-- Managing credential and multifactor authentication For user authentication, it is expected to prevent from spoofing and internal injustice by installing risk-based authentication on not normal access ( such as characteristic of terminal or route, and different time slot from usual ) and multi factor authentication on spoofing by leakage of single credential.
+- Managing credential and multi factor authentication For user authentication, it is expected to prevent from spoofing and internal injustice by installing risk-based authentication on not normal access ( such as characteristic of terminal or route, and different time slot from usual ) and multi factor authentication on spoofing by leakage of single credential.
   It is NOT recommended to deliver one-time-password by unprotected transmission line as email because there is a risk of impersonation or fraud on the transfer route.
   Confirming telephone number by SMS was valid for verifying owner and reachability, but that has been RESTRICTED by NIST, so personal authentication technology such as possession identification and transaction authentication technology should be applied.
 SMS may be one factor used to recovery account, but not measure to confirm existence and authenticate.